nathanchess/Kind-Sound/README.md

 Sometimes, all it takes is a kind word to make someone’s day.
 We wanted to provide a moment of peace for those who are struggling mentally and emotionally and let them know that even strangers in a wide, wide world do care

+## Features:

+1. NodeJS & ExpressJS backend
+2. React Frontend
+3. AI model for sentiment tracking
+4. Like / Dislike algorithm in backend to suggest quotes

 ## How to use:

 1. Run npm start on the client folder to run frontend react application